Why SMS Messaging is the Future of Marketing…

 High Open Rates

 With everyone so addicted to their handsets, it gives SMS marketing a chance to make a real difference.
 Not only are people holding onto their phones and using them at all times, but they’re also opening the content being sent to them.
 For example, email open rates are at about 20-30%.
 They’re rapidly becoming higher on mobile phones than on desktops.
 However, SMS messaging blows all that out of the water.

-According to a report by Denmark, SMS messages gain a 98% open rate with 90% of text messages sent getting read within three seconds.
+According to a report by Deloitte, SMS messages gain a 98% open rate with 90% of text messages sent getting read within three seconds.
 That’s an astoundingly fast way of getting into the pockets, and mindsets, of the audience you want to communicate with.

 High Conversion Rates